 1. Swap out your photos

-2. Add a string of lights
+2. Add a string of twinkle lights

-3. Make your own wreath
+4. Make your own wreath

-4. Update your candles and scents
+5. Update your candles and scents

 One of my fondest memories of the holidays as a child were the smells of Christmas running all through the house.
 Now is the time to shift from the pumpkin spice scents to those of pine, cinnamon, and juniper.

-5. Freshen up your shelves
+6. Freshen up your shelves

-This article was originally published on December 1, 2019 and has been updated for timeliness.
+This article was originally published in 2020 and has been updated for timeliness.